CompPhysics/AdvancedMachineLearning/README.md

-# AdvancedMachineLearning
+# Advanced Machine Learning

-This repository contains information about the course on Advanced Data Analysis and Machine Learning
+This repository contains information about the course on Advanced Data Analysis and Machine Learning, spanning from weekly plans to lecture material and various reading assignments.
+The emphasis is on deep learning algorithms, starting with the mathematics of neural networks (NNs), moving on to convolutional NNs (CNNs) and recurrent NNs (RNNs), autoencoders and other dimensionality reduction methods to finally generative methods.

 ![alt text](https://github.com/CompPhysics/AdvancedMachineLearning/blob/main/doc/images/image001.jpg?raw=true)